buildflaskapp/buildflaskapp/README.md

 4. open up http://localhost:5000 :)

 ### Add to path(Optional)
-1. cp create-flask-app.py /usr/local/bin
+1. cp create-flask-app.py /usr/local/bin/
+2. chmod +x /usr/local/bin/create-flask-app.py
-2. You should now be able to run create-flask-app.py from anywhere :)
+3. You should now be able to run create-flask-app.py from any directory :)

 ### Installation
 1. Clone the repo